 The money, which will be released through grants over the next two years, can be used to pay employee salaries, restore services that were slashed because of plummeting revenues over the past year and invest in critical infrastructure.
-The allocation is part of the $42.6 billion that the state of California and the various counties and cities in the state are set to receive through the American Rescue Plan, a $1.9-trillion stimulus bill that federal lawmakers approved last month.
+The allocation is part of the $42.6 billion that the state of California and the various counties and cities in the state are set to receive through the American Rescue Plan, a $1.9-trillion stimulus bill that federal lawmakers approved earlier this month.

 This total includes $8.3 billion for cities and smaller municipalities, as well as $7.6 billion for counties.
 Santa Clara County is slated to receive $373.9 million in relief, while San Mateo County would get $148.7 million.